 Credit Points 10

 Legacy Code 200569

 Coordinator Bruce Walker Opens in new window

-Description This unit aims to provide a study of the laws which impact on advice and decisions relating to retirement planning, with a focus on identifying practical and strategic planning opportunities and outcomes.
+Description This subject aims to provide a study of the laws which impact on advice and decisions relating to retirement planning, with a focus on identifying practical and strategic planning opportunities and outcomes.
 It forms part of the elective stream of financial planning.
-Some issues considered in this unit also have an impact in respect to investments, insurance and risk management, superannuation and taxation consequences.
+Some issues considered in this subject also have an impact in respect to investments, insurance and risk management, superannuation and taxation consequences.

 Discipline Business and Commercial Law

 On successful completion of this subject, students should be able to:

 - evaluate the role of retirement planning as a core component of financial planning;

 - demonstrate an ability to analyse government policy as it relates to retirement;

 - relate superannuation strategies and products as they relate to retirement issues;